evkx/evkx.github.io/content/models/renault/megane/Megane_E-Tech_Techno/_index.md

 The battery has a gross capacity of 65kWh and a net capacity of 60kWh, meaning you have a 5kWh buffer for protection.
 (7,7%).

 The [WLTP range](../../../../guides/understandingrange/wltp) varies from 450 to 429 km (280-267 mi), depending on car options.
 Bigger wheels are an example of an equipment option that increases consumption and reduces the electric range.
-The consumption is between 13,3kWh/100km for the basic version and 14,0kWh/100km for the top trim version for the WLTP standard test.
+The consumption is between 13.3kWh/100km for the basic version and 14.0kWh/100km for the top trim version for the WLTP standard test.
 For more details about the range, see real-world data and range listing on this model's [range and consumption](rangeandconsumption/) page.

 The maximum DC charging speed is 130kW.
 A full charge from 0 - 100% would take 73 minutes, while a more common scenario of 10-80% would take 37 minutes.
-If you assume you lose 5 minutes driving per charge stop in addition to the charge time, the optimum charge area is from 1% to 43%, resulting in an actual charge speed, including time loss on 73kW.
+If you assume you lose 5 minutes driving per charge stop in addition to the charge time, the optimum charge area is from 1% to 43%, resulting in an actual charge speed, including time loss, of 73kW.
 Each charge session would take 21 minutes and 49 seconds.

-For the theoretical 1000km challenge, starting with a full battery and driving at 120km/h (75 mph), assuming optimal driving conditions and consumption of 19,9kWh/100km, 1000km will take 10 hours and 16 minutes to drive.
+For the theoretical 1000km challenge, starting with a full battery and driving at 120km/h (75 mph), assuming optimal driving conditions and consumption of 19,9kWh/100km, 1000km will take 10 hours and 16 minutes.
 This trip will require six charge session(s) charging from 1% to 40%.
 The total time lost for charging up the battery will be 116 minutes.

 ### Onboard charger